-- 1. The denominator is the number of ELs in grades 3-8 or 10. - 2.
-The numerator is the number of ELs who met North Carolina's definition of progress toward English language attainment as demonstrated on the language proficiency test.
+- 1. The denominator is the number of ELs in grades 3-8 and 10. - 2.
+The numerator is the number of ELs who met North Carolina's definition of progress toward English language attainment as demonstrated on the language proficiency test, including exiting the English learner status.